felipepereirapinto/moveit-next/README.md

 ## 📄 License

 This project is under the MIT license.
-See the [LICENSE](LICENSE.md)file for more details.
+See the [LICENSE](LICENSE.md) file for more details.

 ---